NiteshPros/Java-demo/README.md

 Below here are some of my java project exercise codes, I would like to share it with everyone, hope that we are able to improve with everyone!

 This is just to check the jenkins webhook!!!!!
+This is just to check the jenkins webhook!!!!!

 ## Java Projects